dzervoudakes/grindstonejs/README.md

 ##### clone()

-_Returns an exact duplicate of the first element matching the selector, including its children._
+_Return an exact duplicate of the first element matching the selector, including its children._

 ```
 $(selector).clone();